dehlen/blog/_posts/2022-04-14-instapaper-backup.markdown

 <br />The cron parameter specifies that this action runs daily at midnight.
 To login into Instapaper I need my password which is passed via a secret environment variable.
 You can specifiy those in your repos settings.
 Last but not least the workflow runs my python script export-instapaper.py and pushes any changed files to remote.<br />

 <br />GitHub Actions made this automation super simple and I highly recommend checking it out if you haven't.
-You even get an E-Mail notification if an action should fail.
+You even get an E-Mail notification should an action fail.

 ## The actual script & archiving

-<br />What is left is the implementation of the actual Script.
+<br />What is left is the implementation of the actual script.
 Probably this is what you came for, right?
 Without any further ado here it is:<br />

 {% highlight python %}